 It’s much easier to connect with other expats in the same situation as you than to try to fit in with locals of course.
 In general, the Italian culture is a more closed one than others.
 However, while there may be difficulties when trying to make Italian friends, it’s definitely possible!
 Just get out there and be yourself!
 You will find plenty of friendly natives if you’re simply willing to try.
 We’ve outlined some important things to keep in mind in order to overcome some of the obstacles.

-There are so many online forums for expats and internationals abroad.
+There are so many online forums for expats and internationals.
 There’s just about every group on Facebook imaginable so find them before leaving for Italy.
-Attempt to join groups that will give you access to people in the area or people who may have been living there for a long time.
+Attempt to join groups that will give you access to people in the area and people who have been living there for a long time.
 If you have the time and access to these online communities, why not use them and get a head start before even getting on the plane!
 Plan a lunch for your first week or find out about some local hangouts by talking to people online.
 A little bit of interaction can go a long way.

 Everyone slow down!

 Do not be afraid to ask people to slow down.
 When you start to pick up the language, it can be very frustrating to listen to a conversation.
 Italians talk really fast sometimes so you can easily become lost at the beginning.
 Just politely ask them to slow down.
 They will appreciate your effort more than anything.
 Additionally, if you don’t understand something, just ask.
 This also goes for you!
 When speaking English, speak slowly.
 If there’s a word you use a lot, ask for the Italian translation.
 Integrate Italian into your speech as soon as possible and slowly you will improve.